0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 1. **Fetch**: Retrieve the instruction at the position indicated by the PC.
 2. **Execute**: Carry out the operation specified by the instruction, which may involve arithmetic calculations, memory access, or other data manipulations.
 3. **Jump**: If the instruction involves a jump, update the PC to point to the target instruction within the bytecode.
-4. **Increment**: Otherwise, simply advance the PC to the next opcode. _Note that some opcodes may require inputs, and that the PC can increment by more than 1 at a time._
+4. **Increment**: Otherwise, simply advance the PC to the next opcode. _Note that some opcodes may require inputs and that the PC can increment by more than 1 at a time._

 For instance, let's disassemble `0x6000356020350160005260206000f3` into bytes.
 We will assume that the opcode `0x60` consumes 1 byte, and that there are no jump instructions within this bytecode.